In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 The Roomba i7+ has a slightly higher price tag – $950, including the CleanBase unit.
 If you’re not interested in the CleanBase, get the Roomba i7 for around $650.
 These are the standard retail prices, but you may find them at discounts from time to time.

 When it comes to smart connectivity and app features, Roomba can’t beat the extras Roborock offers like manual driving, and digital boundary marking.
 But still, Roomba rocks.
 VSLAM navigation is something you want if you have a large apartment.
-Another thing, Roombas are tested and proven – in fact, it remains the most popular robot vacuum!
+Another thing in favor of Roombas is that they are tested and proven.
+In fact, iRobot Roomba remains the most popular robot vacuum brand!

 Which is your best choice – is it Roomba or Roborock?
 Talk to us in the comments section below.